mvs-org/metaverse-vm-cli/README.md

    help, h          Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --network value, -n value  The name of the network.
-Options: hyperspace/testnet/localhost. (default: "hyperspace") [$MVS_NETWORK]
+Options: hyperspace/testnet/localhost. (default: "localhost") [$MVS_NETWORK]
    --testnet                  Shorthand for '-network testnet'.
    --rpc-url value            The network RPC URL [$MVS_RPC_URL] --verbose                  Enable verbose logging